appztaste/vscode-plugins-cookbook/ex/ex01-hello-world/ex01-hello.md

 `contributes` tells vscode what we are adding, in this instance a command named `Hello World` that is associated with the registered command `extension.sayHello` (when we called `registerCommand` above).
-Now our extension is available under `Hello World` in the command pallete.
+Now our extension is available under `Hello World` in the command palette.

 [Extension Manifest](https://code.visualstudio.com/docs/extensions/example-hello-world#_the-extension-manifest-packagejson)